To Daughter or Not to Daughter . . . Part I, Sarah not Sarah

 Edward I [Logsdon], son of William Logsdon and Honora O’Flynn, was married to a Sarah, thought to be the daughter of Dugal McQueen, date unknown.
 Edward and Sarah lived in Baltimore and Frederick Counties, Maryland, and Edward witnessed the will of Dugal McQueen in 1793.
 (Simon, pg 434)

-As I said, no reference for where this thought came from is detailed, and the word thought she give all of us pause.
+As I said, no reference for where this thought came from is detailed, and the word thought should give all of us pause.
 He may well have had no proof either just heresay from someone else.
 The information is, of course, enough for us to raise our eyebrows, but without more we cannot add Sarah into this family.
-Not only that, but Dugal’s will was written and filed in 1743.
-Was the 1793 date a typo?
-Or was it not?
+Not only that, but Dugal’s will was written and filed in 1743 NOT 1793.

 I have seen a smattering of other kinds of information circulating about Sarah.
 A birthdate given for her is often 1711.
 I have searched and searched for just where this thought originated, but I have come up dry.
 It also very, deeply puzzling.
-Anyone after even a little bit of research will quickly learn of Dugal’s history.
+Anyone, after even a little bit of research, will quickly learn of Dugal’s history.
 He was not exiled until 1715.
 In 1711, he was still living near the present Tomatin Distillery and working his land near the Ruthven River in Scotland.
-He was married to Elizabeth Mackintosh a few years previous (more on that in daughter Anne’s posting), and it appears, at least, that his proven daughter Anne was born about 1711.
+He was married to Elizabeth Mackintosh a few years previous (more on that in daughter Anne’s posting here), and it appears, at least, that his proven daughter Anne was born about 1711.